-Polatuzumab vedotin, an anti-CD79b antibody-drug conjugate (ADC)
+Polatuzumab vedotin, an investigational anti-CD79b antibody-drug conjugate (ADC)

-Polatuzumab vedotin, an investigational anti-CD79b ADC, is currently in clinical development based on its potential to selectively bind to B cells.
-CD79b is a transmembrane protein expressed on the surface of B cells as part of the B cell receptor complex.2
+Polatuzumab vedotin, an investigational anti-CD79b ADC, is currently in clinical development based on its potential to selectively bind to CD79b expressed on malignant B cells.1-3 CD79b is a transmembrane protein expressed on the surface of B cells as part of the B-cell receptor complex.2

 - Polson AG, Yu SF, Elkins K, et al. Blood.
 2007;110:616-623.
 PMID: 17374736

 - Dornan D, Bennett F, Chen Y, et al. Blood.
 2009;114:2721-2729.
 PMID: 19633198

 - Beck A, Lambert J, Sun M, Lin K. MAbs.
 2012;4:637-647.
 PMID: 22909934